-The walking details in this publication were accurate at time of publishing.
+DISCLAIMER: The walking details on this website were accurate at time of publishing.
 Wexford Walking Trails or any of it’s agents, landowners and publisher are not liable for any loss, injury or damage which may arise.
 Whilst public access is agreed on these walks, it is not a right and forests or trails may be closed from time to time.
 Please obey any temporary signage.